Frequently Asked Questions (FAQ)

 - What if I want to switch my rewards plan?

 When enrolling with Energy Plus, you may select your favorite rewards program.
-You will provide your rewards membership number and we will ensure your points/miles will be automatically deposited into your rewards account.
+If you select a rewards program with one of our partners, you will provide your rewards membership number and we will ensure your points/miles will be automatically deposited into your rewards account.
 They will not appear on your electric or natural gas bill.
-If you select our Cash Back program, you will receive your rebate checks from Energy Plus in the mail.
+If you select our cash back program, you will receive your rebate checks from Energy Plus in the mail.

-You will start earning rewards the same day your supply service starts with Energy Plus.
+Unless otherwise specified, you will receive your enrollment bonus after two months of active service with Energy Plus.
+If you have selected to receive rewards from one of our partners, you will start earning your ongoing rewards the same day your supply service starts with Energy Plus.
 Your rewards accrue monthly after each billing cycle and will appear in your rewards account two to three weeks after your billing cycle closes.
+If you have enrolled in our cash back program, you will receive your cash back checks in the mail.
 Please note that rewards will not appear on your electric or natural gas bill.

 Please call us as our customer service team is committed to offering you expert help.
 To ensure you receive prompt service, please refer to our Contact Us page to find the correct phone number to call.

-You may change plans at any time.
+You may change plans.
 However, you will receive just one enrollment bonus.
 Please refer to our Contact Us page to find the correct phone number to call for assistance in switching your rewards plan.